 Popcorn Salt

-Kosher Salt can be easily ground in a mortar and pestle, and although it’s also possible to do in a food processor with a metal blade, it will severely scratch the work bowl (think frosted glass) as well as dull the blades.
+It is also possible to do in a food processor with a metal blade although it will severely scratch the work bowl and dull the blade.

 Directions: